-61 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+63 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
 Para.
 335; United Nations Guidelines for the Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Paras.
 524-525.

-62 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+64 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
 Paras.
 338-339; United Nations Guidelines for the Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Paras.
 524-525.

-63 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+65 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
 Para.
 326; United Nations Guidelines for the Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Paras.
 531.

-for penalizing deliberate misconduct by civil registrars and identity registrars, as well as any incentives to improve the performance of registrars.
-In the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.

 a.
 Describe any routine monitoring and inspection procedures for civil registration offices and identity registration offices:

 Citation:

 Comments:

 b.
 Describe any procedures for correcting poor performance and/or penalizing misconduct by civil registrars and/or identity registrars:

 Citation:

 Comments:

 c.
 Describe any other incentives to improve performance for civil registrars and identity registrars:

 Citation:

+Comments: